bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.8.0 =
+* Changed: Display Installation after post code entry for brands which vary delivery charges by brand #70
+* Changed: Ensure add to cart disabled before post code band has been determined. #69

 = 1.7.3 =
 * Fixed: Correct spelling of available_options #68
 * Tested: With WordPress 6.4.1